 Project managers in IT live in a world of esoteric technologies, constant change and difficulty providing a value proposition to management.
 Project results are often not just the construction of a physical asset for the company but the creation of systems whose performance is the ultimate deliverable.
-Here are 10 skills that IT PMs need to keep afloat:
+Here are 10 IT essential project management skills needed to keep afloat:

 1. Speaking the Right Language

-The right language, idioms and terminology convey the PM’s intelligence and a willingness to seek understanding.
-This encourages IT personnel to go the extra mile in return.
+The right language, idioms and terminology convey the PM’s intelligence, know how and a willingness to seek understanding.
+These types of communication skills encourage IT personnel to go the extra mile in return.
 Especially important is a sense of humor — a lack of humor can be seen as a defense, behind which might be hidden competence issues, lack of respect for IT goals or simply a desire to dominate discussions.

 Project management is a leadership role, not a source of rigidity.
 The PM can act as a subject matter expert in a valuable process and welcome process questions.
-They can provide coaching to team members to help them use the project management process to leverage their own skills towards meaningful goals.
+They can provide coaching to project team members to help them use the project management process to leverage their own technical skill set towards meaningful goals.

-The PM needs to be a real-world negotiator.
+A successful project manager needs to be a real-world negotiator with a propensity towards critical thinking.
 Are there unanticipated delivery issues such as power requirements, regulatory issues or technical compatibility?
 Are those miles of cable being ordered at a good price actually poorly shielded?
 After delivery, the PM has to have processes in place to establish accountability independent of the end result.
 Acceptance testing is one way to accomplish this.

 4. Completion Vision: Understand IT Architecture and Standards